 Every pet owner who has owned a dog knows that it takes time to learn the personality and behaviour of their dog.
-Here is a blog with a number of dogsitters tips to understanding a dog’s body language.
+Here is a blog for dogsitters, with a number of dogsitters tips to understanding a dog’s body language.
 It will help you fast trach your understanding of what your dog is doing and thinking.
 And if you are house sitting for dogs because you are a regular home and dog sitter, read on to learn more.

 Dogsitters tips – With special notes for the in home dog sitter